WordPress/Marcomms-Internal-Comms/README.md

 # Marcomms-Internal-Comms
-This repository is part of the pilot and migration testing for the Marketing Team.
-Please use the discussion area in the main Marketing repository under the WordPress organization.
-Items in the Marcomms-internal-comms repo are being transferred for archive purposes and then this repo will be deleted/ archived.
+This repository was part of the migration from Trello for the Marketing Team.
+Please use the discussion area in [the main Marketing repository](https://github.com/WordPress/Marketing-Team) under the WordPress organization.
+Items have been transferred for archive purposes and this repo will be deleted/ archived.

 **Previous information
 **